Forum Replies Created

 Moderator

-Still, if you are facing any issues, please feel free to contact our support(support@axcrypt.net) with detailed information about the issue.
+Still, if you are facing any questions/issues, please write an email to support@axcrypt.net with some more information about the issue.

 Prabhukumar R